xenago/nix-scripts/p2p/README.md

     * If used with a VPN container, then set it in the compose file, e.g. `network_mode: "service:gluetun"`
     * If used with a VPN and the Web UI/API is being used, then forward that port at the VPN container instead

-3. Forward a port (e.g. TCP 6881) to the container for use with Bittorrent
+3. Forward a port (e.g. 6881/tcp) to the container for use with Bittorrent

   * If used with a VPN, the service should support port-forwarding and that should be configured with your VPN service provider and in your VPN client
   * If not used with a VPN, forward the port in your router or firewall